codesapiennet/spring-zeromq-starter/README.md

 APP_PID=$!
 sleep 5   # give it time to bind sockets

-# 3. Simple curl‑like test – publish a message via the template
+# 3. Simple curl-like test – publish a message via the template
 # (we use a tiny Java class that runs inside the same JVM)
 cat <<'EOF' > src/test/java/com/example/app/SmokeTest.java
 package com.example.app;